40 years in the making: Five lives changed by China's reforms | The Japan Times

 For Yi Heng, the advent of the internet was a godsend.

-She fields a wide range of doubts and concerns: fears of sex addiction, anguish over a cheating lover, the frustrations of a sexless marriage.
+She fields a wide range of doubts and concerns from Chinese netizens: fears of sex addiction, anguish over a cheating lover, the frustrations of a sexless marriage.

 On Weibo, China’s Twitter-like platform, some questions cost more than $20, others less than a dollar.